measurement-factory/squid-notes/thumbs.md

 ----

-When solving reverse proxy caching problems, it is best to fix them using proper HTTP mechanisms
+<a name="admin-cfg-rev-http-rules"></a>When solving reverse proxy caching problems, it is best to fix them using
+proper HTTP mechanisms
 ----